 Many financial institutions offer customers the convenience of autopay, but they don’t require it as a condition of the loan.
-Some lenders, however, may require you to write a postdated check for the full loan balance or may require that you allow it to electronically debit funds from your checking account.
+But some lenders may require you to write a postdated check for the full loan balance or that you allow them to electronically debit funds from your checking account.
 That way, the lender can automatically withdraw your loan payment when it’s due.

 5. The lender has a questionable reputation

 Consumers should be wary of lenders that receive a lot of negative feedback from customers.
 To learn more about a lender’s reputation, check the Consumer Financial Protection Bureau’s complaint database.

 If you need extra cash fast, here are some other options to consider.

 - Payday alternative loans — If you’re a member of a federal credit union, you may be able to qualify for a payday alternative loan.
 These can range up to $2,000 and have terms up to 12 months.
 You may be charged an application fee of up to $20, but interest rates are capped at 28% (though interest rates may change).

 - Installment loans for bad credit — Some lenders specialize in offering personal loans to people with poor credit or little or no credit history.